AllenzoPaul/djangochat/README.md

-# Django Deployment with Gunicorn, Nginx, and PostgreSQL
+# Django Chat Application Deployment using Gunicorn and Nginx

 ## Prerequisites